skybet/skybet.github.io/_posts/2017-04-28-getting-started-kafka-testing.md

 ## Kafka on Docker

-It used to be that running Kafka locally required downloading zookeeper and kafka packages, and carefully configuring and running them.
+It used to be that running Kafka locally required downloading zookeeper and kafka packages and carefully configuring and running them with limited documentation.
 With the advent of Confluent and Docker, those days are over.
+We can easily stand up a local Kafka instance in just two commands without having to understand anything of the how or why.

 Following the [Confluent Quickstart Guide](http://docs.confluent.io/current/cp-docker-images/docs/quickstart.html), let's get Zookeeper and Kafka up and running using Docker.